PLAY

 One serving examples: Mackerel (3 oz), Salmon (3 oz), Cashews (1 oz), Sunflower Seeds (1 oz)

-Train regularly: Physical activity has been shown to increase HDL. (source) Aerobic exercise increases HDL cholesterol by increasing lipoprotein lipase concentration and its activity in skeletal muscles. (source) Recommendation: Follow a structured training program that exerts your body through multiple resistance and aerobic intensities.
-This includes a structured aerobic program that ensures at least 150 minutes of moderate intensity (50 to 70% max heart rate) or 75 minutes of high intensity (75% max heart rate or greater) a week and a structured resistance training program with moderate to heavy loads at least twice a week for resistance training.
+Protocol: Follow a structured training program that exerts your body through multiple resistance and aerobic intensities.
+This includes a structured aerobic program that ensures at least 150 minutes of moderate intensity (50 to 70% max heart rate) or 75 minutes of high intensity (75% max heart rate or greater) a week and a structured resistance training program with moderate to heavy loads at least twice a week.
 The final set of each resistance training exercise should be taken within two repetitions of failure.

-Supplement with fish oil: Fish oil supplementation increases HDL cholesterol. (source) Omega-3 fatty acids aid in the reduction of very-low-density lipoprotein in the liver, thereby increasing lipoprotein lipase (LPL).
-LPL helps to break down triglycerides and aids in the formation of HDL particles. (source) Recommendation: Supplement with at least 3 grams of fish oil daily..
+Supplement with omega-3 fatty acids.
+Fish oil supplementation increases HDL cholesterol.
+Omega-3 fatty acids aid in the reduction of very-low-density lipoprotein in the liver, thereby increasing lipoprotein lipase (LPL).
+LPL helps to break down triglycerides and aids in the formation of HDL particles. (source, source)